CONNECT-Solution/CONNECT/README.md

         $ ant install

+The "mysql-connector-java-5.1.10.jar" must be copied into the following folder, for container managed database resources

+        <GLASSFISH_HOME>/domains/domain1/lib/ext

 ####Setup GlassFish
 These steps will install and configure a Glassfish Application Server to deploy and use CONNECT.
 Lets get started.